MichielCM/xsd2html2xml/README.md

 - Note that if you use namespaces to reference types, you MUST use an xs:import tag with the location of the XSD file.
 If the application cannot find a type declaration, an element won't be rendered in a form.</li>
 	<li>
 		<strong>Which browsers are supported?</strong>
-		<br />Modern browsers.
-HTML5 support has only been really available in browser versions over the past few years, so supporting old browsers doesn't make much sense.
-Note that because of this, the JavaScript snippets also use recently added functions (e.g. forEach, querySelector, closest).
-Recent versions of Chrome, Edge, and FireFox have been tested.</li>
+		<br />HTML5 support is steadily increasing with every browser release, so the more modern the browser, the better.
+However, generated forms have been confirmed to work in IE9, IE10, IE11, Edge, Chrome, Firefox, and Safari.</li>
 	<li>
 		<strong>But gDay and gMonth don't work in Edge!</strong>
 		<br />They don't out of the box, because the format these types require (e.g. --03 for March) are not valid numbers and Edge refuses to set them as values.
 A workaround is to use an enumeration for these types, as shown in complex-sample (gMonthEnum).</li>